 Making its way down the east coast, The Wizard of Oz will soon be premiering at the Adelaide Festival Centre from 1 April for 4 weeks only.
-To welcome the show to Adelaide, shoppers at Burnside Village Shopping Centre will be able to get up close and personal with some of the incredible costumes from the musical, including Dorothy’s iconic ruby red slippers.
-The exhibition will run from the 10th-25th of February at Burnside Village and will continue to dazzle onlookers as it travels between secret locations (soon to be revealed!) in the upcoming months.
+To welcome the show to Adelaide, shoppers at Burnside Village Shopping Centre were able to get up close and personal with some of the incredible costumes from the musical, including Dorothy’s iconic ruby red slippers.
+The exhibition will soon be moving to Adelaide Central Plaza, Rundle Mall from March 21st – April 11th and will continue to dazzle onlookers as it travels between secret locations in the upcoming months.

 This production of The Wizard of Oz boasts an impressive collection of over 130 individually tailored garments.
 From big furry lions to sepia toned farmhand costumes and jewel encrusted Emerald City gowns – every individual piece has been meticulously planned, crafted and created for the wonderful world of Oz.
 The costumes within the exhibition have travelled the world with the productions of Andrew Lloyd Webber’s The Wizard of Oz – from London, Canada, the US and now to Australia – they have played their part in the re-creation of this fantastic musical treat.